morrica01/VersionOne.Client.VisualStudio/README.md

 # Build Prerequisites

-# Step 1: Install or upgrade to the latest NuGet
+## Step 1: Install or upgrade to the latest NuGet

 We use NuGet to manage external dependencies that this project requires.
 [Install NuGet 2.7](http://docs.nuget.org/docs/release-notes/nuget-2.7) or greater. -- **most importantly, as of NuGet 2.7, there is a simplified package restore workflow for NuGet packages that this code requires via `packages.config` files in each project.
 [See this post](http://docs.nuget.org/docs/release-notes/nuget-2.7) for all the details.**

-# Step 2: Automate the installation of required developer tools
+## Step 2: Automate the installation of required developer tools

 We build with Visual Studio 2012 Professional and Premium, and several other tools, all of which are listed in the Chocolatey [packages.config](packages.config) file.

-## Install Chocolatey
+## Step 3: Install Chocolatey

 Not familiar with Chocolatey?
 It's a package manager for Windows, similar to apt-get in the Linux world.
 It actually uses NuGet internally.
 To installl Chocolatey:

 * First, see [Chocolatey's requirements](https://github.com/chocolatey/chocolatey/wiki)
 * Next, assuming you already Cloned or Downloaded this repository from GitHub into `C:\Projects\VersionOne.Client.VisualStudio`, open an `Admininstrator` command prompt in that folder and run `install_chocolatey.bat`

-## Next, use Chocolatey to install the developer tools
+## Step 4: Use Chocolatey to install the developer tools

 If the Chocolatey install worked, then: